sherouk/rock-paper-scissors/README.md

 # rock-paper-scissors
- Rock, Paper, Scissors Game in Vanilla JS
+This is a Rock, Paper, Scissors Game in Vanilla JS with animations and a score keeper